mauricioabreu/dynamic-dns-resolver-demo/README.md

 ## Usage

+> These containers run in a custom network.
+Run `docker network create --subnet=172.20.0.0/16 ddnsr` to create it

 First, fire up two upstreams.
 These will be our NGINX upstreams used to emulate invalid IPs being cached by NGINX.

 ```console